A Curriculum-style Self-training Approach for Source-Free Semantic Segmentation: The Proposed Method

-After that, we conduct a proxy semi-supervised learning task based on the assumption that it is necessary to mitigate intra-domain discrepancy and pseudo labels of the easy part are reliable.
-We borrow semi-supervised learning techniques to bridge the intra-domain gap.
-We incorporate dominant semi-supervised learning approaches, including consistency-based methods \cite{ClassMix,UDA} and contrastive learning methods \cite{Reco}, and propose the following propagation objective:
+After that, we conduct standard post-processing for domain adaptation following a semi-supervised learning manner based on the assumption that pseudo labels of the easy part are reliable.
+Specifically, we incorporate an augmentation strategy in the hard split and conduct a semantic contrastive loss between easy and hard split to regularize the semi-supervised learning.
+We employ ClassMix \cite{ClassMix} technique as the augmentation strategy, and the semantic contrastive loss is formalized as:

+where $r_{th}^c$ denotes the normalized presentation of the hard split image with class $c$ and $r_{te}^{c}$ is the easy split target image whose label does not belong to class $c$. $\mathcal{R}_{th}^{c}$ and $\mathcal{R}_{te}^{c}$ represent the corresponding set of target image. $\tau$ is the temperature.
+The pseudo labels are generated from the teacher model, and parameters are updated following the exponential moving average (EMA) strategy according to the target student model $\mathcal{M}_t$ without gradient optimization.